-Purchase price allocation and valuation of deferred consideration assets and plant and equipment acquired generally require a high degree of judgment and include estimates of mineral reserves acquired, future metal prices and discount rates.
+Purchase price allocation and valuation of deferred consideration assets

+Measuring asset acquisition transactions requires each identifiable asset and liability to be measured at its acquisition-date relative fair value.
+The determination of the acquisition-date relative fair values often requires management to make assumptions and estimates about future events.
+The assumptions and estimates with respect to determining the fair value of mineral properties and plant and equipment acquired generally require a high degree of judgment and include estimates of mineral reserves acquired, future metal prices and discount rates.
 Changes in any of the assumptions or estimates used in determining the relative fair value of acquired assets and liabilities could impact the amounts assigned to assets, liabilities and non-controlling interests in the purchase price allocation.